3MFConsortium/spec_booleans/3MF Boolean operations.md

 | path | **ST\_Path** | | | A file path to the model file being referenced.
 The path is an absolute path from the root of the 3MF container. |
 | @anyAttribute | | | | |

 The \<boolean> element selects a pre-defined object resource to perform a boolean operation to the base object referenced in the enclosing \<booleans> element.
+The boolean operation is applied in the sequence order of the \<boolean> element.

 **objectid** - Selects the object with the mesh to apply the boolean operation.
-The object MUST be a mesh or another booleans object of type "model".
-It MUST NOT reference a components object.
+The object MUST be a mesh object of type "model".

+>**TBD:** pending to close whether the referenced mesh MUST be restricted to triangle meshes, or it allows other extensions.

 **transform** - The transform to apply to the selected object before the boolean operation.